-One undeniable fact has come out of the mess that COVID-19 brought, however; remote work is going to be around for quite some time.
-Despite President Biden’s admonition for workers to get back to America’s great cities, plenty of workers are in no hurry to return to a long commute or a 9-5 schedule that leaves them drained by the time they get home.
+One undeniable fact has come out of the mess that COVID-19 brought, however; remote work will be around for quite some time.
+Despite the call for workers to return to America’s great cities, plenty of workers are in no hurry to return to a long commute or a 9-5 schedule that leaves them drained when they get home.

 So, how do you work remotely and still get all the production without sacrificing your work/life balance?
 Use these 7 habits to help solidify your process so you can maximize the best of both worlds.

 1) Time Management

 Learning to manage your time is one of the biggest time savers you can implement to help curb wasted time and make your work more efficient and streamlined.
 Spica has some great tools for helping freelance and remote workers track their time and focus on work when work is on your agenda.